UKHO/docs/docs/quality-assurance/safety-modelling.md

  the short film above describes, this is not a static event, you would run the same exercise a number of times over the course of a project as risks and impacts do change.

+ Don't forget that as well as considering what the software should do, you need to consider what it should not do.

  ## Keep it simple